simplesamlphp/governance/docs/SimpleSAMLphp Strategy.md

 contributions.
 With the move of the SimpleSAMLphp project to the Common Conservancy the contributions are supplemented with the paid-for ones.

-SimpleSAMLphp's funding strategy is to actively seek financial or in-kind contributions from organisations that use or have strategic interests to support SimpleSAMLphp software (commercial, non-profit, R&E support organisations and collaborations, EC, open source support foundations, etc.).
+SimpleSAMLphp’s funding strategy is to actively seek financial or in-kind contributions from organisations that use or have strategic interests to support SimpleSAMLphp software (commercial, non-profit, R&E support organisations and collaborations, EC, open source support foundations, etc.).

-[]{#anchor-9}Strategy responsibility and updates
+<span id="anchor-9"></span>Strategy responsibility and updates

 As stated in the SimpleSAMLphp Statute [*\[SSP-Statute\]*](#fteiresw89az), the SimpleSAMLphp Board